 4. The Trials of Darryl Hunt

-As you can see, a lot of crime based documentaries have to do with convicted killers.
+As you can see, a lot of crime-based documentaries have to do with convicted killers.
 This one is also similar to The Thin Blue Line and the Paradise Lost trilogy because it, too, ultimately showed that Darryl Hunt was innocent of the rape and murder for which he was convicted.
 He spent 19 years in jail before DNA evidence proved that his claims of innocence were true.
+It's a powerful look at the resilience of the human spirit.

 5. Cocaine Cowboys

 Cocaine Cowboys is one of the most illuminating crime documentaries I've ever seen.
 If you've ever wondered about the drug trade, specifically as it pertains to cocaine, it's a wonderful watch.
-It's extremely interesting and in depth, and includes interviews with individuals on both sides of the trade.
-The sequel is an intriguing film as well.
+It's extremely interesting and in-depth, and includes interviews with individuals on both sides of the trade.
+If you enjoy this deep dive into criminal history, you might also like our guide on forensic science movies that explore the technical side of crime-solving.

 6. Aileen: Life and Death of a Serial Killer

-If you liked Monster, with Charlize Theron, you'll love the real story of Aileen Wuornos.
+If you liked the movie Monster, starring Charlize Theron, you'll love the real story of Aileen Wuornos.
 It's actually the 2003 follow-up to Nick Broomfield's Aileen Wuornos: The Selling of a Serial Killer, and both are worth watching.
-This one, however, includes the last days of her life – and the stunning revelation, by Aileen, that much of her defense had been based on lies.
+This one, however, includes the last days of her life—and the stunning revelation, by Aileen, that much of her defense had been based on lies.
+It’s a haunting portrayal of a complex life.

 7. The Execution of Wanda Jean

-This one is one of HBO's many crime documentaries, not as well known as the others but still extremely thought provoking.
-Wanda Jean Allen was the first African American woman to face the death penalty in recent times.
-You hear about her crime, her life, her afterlife – that is, her life in prison, especially in the days leading up to her execution – and her reasons.
+This is one of HBO's many powerful crime documentaries.
+While it might not be as well-known as others, it is still extremely thought-provoking.
+Wanda Jean Allen was the first African American woman to face the death penalty in modern times.
+You hear about her crime, her life, and the days leading up to her execution.
+It raises important questions about mental health and the legal system.
+You can learn more about this case on the official HBO website.

 Create your profile.
 Earn badges.
 Level up your reading.